LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 🟩 Workshop Evolving Angular: 🔴 Imperative → 🟡 Reactive → 🟢 Signals.
 The New Angular Mindset

-> I’ll admit it.
+> I'll admit it.
 When I first got my hands on Angular Signals, I thought, "Cool, reactive variables just like RxJS but easier." ...
 I couldn't have underestimated them more.
 The truth is, they're not just a simpler alternative; they're an entirely new paradigm for Angular Change-Detection.

 🟦 [1.
 Why This Matters?](#1-why-this-matters) <br>
 -- 🟨 Real World Example: E-commerce table product<br>